cdklabs/cdk-enterprise-iac/API.md

 Route table ID for a provided route table with routes to enterprise network.

-Both SubnetTag.PUBLIC and SubnetTag.PRIVATE will use this property
+Both subnetType.PUBLIC and subnetType.PRIVATE_WITH_EGRESS will use this property

 ---